 I started playing the piano and violin the Autumn term of 2012 but always struggled with the violin and gave it up after a couple of years.
 The piano was different though, I loved it from the moment I started and it wasn’t long before I took my first grade.
 I’ve not looked back since!
 My teacher is Michael Johnson.
 He makes me work hard, but I love the challenges he sets me and he encourages me all the way.
 He offers great opportunities to not only take grades but also to perform in public at termly concerts and the Devizes Eisteddfod.
 Michael has taught several Wiltshire Young Musicians of the year and I hope to be one of them one day.
 I am very lucky to have my own baby grand piano at home, having original learned to play on a digital piano until I passed grade 6 (with a merit).
 I passed my grade 8 exam in May 2019 with a merit.
 Covid-19 meant I was unable to take my Diploma in summer 2020.
 It was planned for May but due to Covid-19 has had to be postponed.
 I am currently working towards Dip ABRSM.

 During the Easter service at St John’s Church, Devizes in 2013, Baba (my Grandpa) asked me why I didn’t sing in the choir so I joined!
 I enjoy it as much today as I did the at the first rehearsal I attended.
 We have a superb Choir Master, Chris Totney, who always stretches us and makes us the best we can be.
 We have recently toured Latvia where we sang some amazing music!
 We sang in Hereford Cathedral and St Paul’s in 2019.
 We have trips Worcester and Windsor.
 I also sing with my school in Chamber Choir.
 Through the church choir I have taken the Dean’s and Bishop’s Awards.
 In October last year I took the Gold Award and was delighted to receive Honours.
-I also now have singing lessons and plan to take grade 8 in 2020.
+I hope in due course to take Grade 8 singing.